williamxyshi/tankagons.io/README.md

 -mouse tracking
 -login page
 -hitboxes(bullet to tank)
+-HITBOX MISALIGNED WITH WHATS ACTUALLY ON THE TANK -minimap
+-refined hitbox

 TODO in terms of priority:
--HITBOX MISALIGNED WITH WHATS ACTUALLY ON THE TANK

--minimap - mathieu
--bullet to tree collision and refine hitbox (bullet shooting out the side) - mathieu
+-bullet to tree collision

 -physics engine for collisions
 -art (alphabet and icons)